blue DNA helix blue DNA helix mobile

-- Testing for somatic HRR gene alterations at the time of metastatic prostate cancer diagnosis, and retesting may be considered upon progression to mCRPC1
+• Testing for somatic HRR gene alterations at the time of mPC diagnosis, and retesting may be considered upon progression to mCRPC1

-- Testing for germline mutations in all PC patients with a positive family history of certain cancers or familial cancer risk mutation, high-risk localized or regional PC patients, and all metastatic PC patients1
+• Testing for germline mutations in all prostate cancer patients with a positive family history of certain cancers or familial cancer risk mutation and in all patients with very high-risk or high-risk localized, regional (node-positive), or mPC1

 Test early in prostate cancer1

-See below for NCCN Guidelines-based HRR testing-related guidelines for your practice.
+See below for NCCN Guidelines® and AUA/SUO guidelines–based HRR testing–related guidelines for your practice.

 Localized disease

-- High- or very high-risk or regional node-positive disease
+• High- or very high-risk localized or regional node-positive disease

 Metastatic disease

-- Perform both a germline and a somatic test for HRR alterations.
+• Perform both a somatic and germline* test for HRR alterations.
 If a patient has progressed to mCRPC, look for HRR alterations to identify potential candidates for targeted treatment options.

 Somatic testing can:

-- Tumor molecular profiles may change with subsequent treatment, and re-evaluation should be considered at disease progression for treatment decision-making1
+• Tumor molecular profiles may change with subsequent treatment, and re-evaluation may be considered at cancer progression for treatment decision-making1

 Germline testing can:

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer V4.2024. © National Comprehensive Cancer Network, Inc. 2024.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Prostate Cancer V2.2026. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed August 29, 2024.
+Accessed September 16, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 Vandekerkhove G, Giri VN, Halabi S, et al. Toward informed selection and interpretation of clinical genomic tests in prostate cancer.
 JCO Precis Oncol 2024;8:e2300654.